This site contains affiliate links. Please see Policies for more information.

 Finish the surface by sanding down the edges to remove splinters and rough spots.
 You can also paint or stain your boxes to customize to your liking–making each side into a colorful board is a fun way to get the kids involved!
 Another option is to cover in indoor/outdoor carpet, this helps to reduce the washer bounce on the playing surface.

 - Place your boards 10 feet apart on level ground (this is the official distance, but can be changes for your game if you’d like).
 This is your game field.

 - Each individual or team throws 4 washers (one at a time), and the object of the game is to score 21 points first.

 - Each player throws their washers from the same side over to the opposite board (facing longways).

-- The player that scores the most in each round gets to throw first on the following round.
+- in the large holes Ton the board.
+The player that scores the most in each round gets to throw first on the following round.

 - After the scores are written down (or remembered), each player moves to the opposite board to continue the game until one player scores 21.

 Playing with two or more on a team: